BlockNetworks/JoinTitle/README.md

 -------------

-If you have any issues with JoinTitle, do not be afraid to open the issue, I will try to help you :)
+If you have any issues with JoinTitle, do not be afraid to open the issue.

 Installation
 -------------